ncatlab/nlab-content/pages/9/1/0/8/18019/content.md

 ## Idea

 A _curved $A_\infty$_ is defined just like an [[A-infinity algebra]], but allowing in the definition also a 0-ary operation. $m_0$.
-Including this means the unary operation no longer squares to 0 but to be proportinal to the binary product with this constant
+Including this means the unary operation no longer squares to 0 but to be proportional to the binary product with this constant

 $$
   m_1 \circ m_1 \propto m_2(m_0,-)